jbenner-radham/node-vcard-core/packages/vcard4-generator/README.md

 Heads Up!
 ---------
-This is still a WIP project and is _**not**_ feature complete.
-Property grouping still needs to be implemented.
+This library is fully functional but is still a work in progress and features are still being added.
+API stability across versions is not yet guaranteed.

 Install
 -------